plasma-mobile/docs/Flashing_MultiROM.md

 * http://releases.sailfishos.org/sfa-ea/2014-07-21_SailfishOSHardwareAdaptationDevelopmentKit.pdf
 * http://schier.co/post/how-to-root-nexus-5-in-ubuntu-linux

+## Prerequisites

+The device must be connected to the Linux host with the USB cable all the time.

 ## Update Android

-Update to the latest version.
+Update to the latest 4.4 release.

 ## Enable developer mode and USB debugging